Elektryk-Andrzej/Image-Formatter-for-SCP-SL/README.md

 - Smart formatting for the best picture quality

-- Clean and intuitive user interface
+- Clean and intuitive UI

 - Formatted image preview

 ## How to install
 1. Download the exe file from the latest release
+2. Run
+3. Background pictrue should download
+4. Restart
+5. Done!

-## Is this a virus??
+## Is this a virus?
-No
+No.
+This project is using PyInstaller - a way to package python to an executable file.
+It unfortunetley causes Windows and other low-level anti-virus softwares to mark it as a some sort of trojan.
+If you know python, just take a look at the code to know for yourself or run it on a VM.

 # Background image used